Reliance Jio: A Game Changer in Telecom Sector

 Mr Ambani’s announcement of ‘free welcome offer’ for those who plan to take Jio is set to wipe out the customer base of the other players of the field.
 It is offering free data services to its users for four months from September 5 to December 31 after which they can choose one of the 10 attractive tariff plans offered by Reliance.

 With the customer loyalty and mindshare changing at the drop of a hat, it’s important for telecom operators to focus on what really matters: offering supreme consumer experience.
-At the end, the game winners would be those who offer reliable and consistent experiences and not just free services.
+In the end, the game-winners would be those who offer reliable and consistent experiences and not just free services.